 I will be forever touched by the men and women that could not take care of themselves; by a people who could never grow up.
 People are not less honorable because their minds and their bodies do not grow at the same rate.
 There is a dignity in the face of a child-old.
 There is hope in a simple faith.
 God is not bound by our circumstances.

-This is a thirty-six-year-old painting of one of my charges.
+This is a thirty-nine-year-old painting of one of my charges.
 Painted alla prima, a method that helps produce fast oil sketches, impressions of impressions.
 It is done in one sitting.
 It doesn’t have to be thought about too much, doesn’t have be over-planned.
 I love this painting.